How can we help you today?

 • What to offer: Branded merchandise, handmade goods, curated gift boxes, or print-on-demand items.
 You don’t need a massive catalog, but just a few items that reflect your niche and serve your visitors’ needs.

 • Where to start: Launch your store using platforms like Network Solutions.
-If you’re an affiliate marketer with an established audience, branching into physical product sales can add a new layer of income.
+If you’re an affiliate marketer with an established audience, branching into physical product sales can make sense if your audience already trusts your recommendations.

 • Example: A niche blogger opens a store to sell products their readers frequently ask about, such as planners or themed mugs.
 They repurpose social media feedback to refine their offerings and generate revenue more consistently.